Belgaum border dispute: MES Mahamelava

-On the same day that the Karnataka Assembly session convened in Belagavi, the MES organised a mahamelava ("The Great Meet-up"), which received a huge response.
+On the same day that the Karnataka Assembly session convened in Belgaum, the MES organised a mahamelava ("The Great Meet-up"), which received a huge response.
 The mahamelava was attended by the Maharashtra deputy Chief Minister, R. R. Patil and many leaders from Shiv Sena, NCP and MES.
 Speaking to a gathering of about 50,000 people, R.R.
-Patil stated that if Belagavi and other Marathi-speaking areas were not merged with Maharashtra there would be no alternative but to take to the streets.
+Patil stated that if Belgaum and other Marathi-speaking areas were not merged with Maharashtra there would be no alternative but to take to the streets.
 R R Patil said that "public opinion cannot be changed by using police force.
 Never in world history has anyone been able to change public opinion through use of force".
 The convention was intended to send a strong message "to all concerned" that the 10 crore people of Maharashtra were with the Marathi-speaking populace of the border areas in their "struggle".
-The leaders ridiculed the Karnataka Government's assembly session and vowed to merge Belagavi and adjoining areas into Maharashtra.
+The leaders ridiculed the Karnataka Government's assembly session and vowed to merge Belgaum and adjoining areas into Maharashtra.

 The Karnataka Government condemned R R Patil's address.
 It announced that Belgaum (Belgaon in Marathi) will be renamed to Belagavi.

 Karnataka bandh

 Karnataka Border Agitation Committee, an umbrella body of pro-Kannada outfits, called a statewide bandh in Karnataka in October 2006 to press for the implementation of Mahajan Commission report and to protest what the organisers called "step-motherly" treatment of the state by the centre.
 The Karnataka Chief Minister H D Kumaraswamy's appeal to call off the bandh was turned down by the organizers.
 BJP and JD(S), the ruling coalition partners in Karnataka extended their support to the bandh.
 The bandh affected normal life in Bengaluru and other parts of Karnataka.

 The bandh was total in most parts of Karnataka except coastal districts and Tumakuru.
 In Bangalore, the bandh was total and incident free.
 Information technology and BPO industries in Bangalore closed their facilities for the day, especially due to non-availability of public transport and disruption of traffic by activists supporting the bandh.
-Kannada Rakshana Vedike members allegedly tore Marathi signboards and saffron flags and forced the residents of Belagavi to close their businesses.
+Kannada Rakshana Vedike members allegedly tore Marathi signboards and saffron flags and forced the residents of Belgaum to close their businesses.
 MES alleged that the Karnataka bandh was backed by Karnataka Police.
 Karnataka Police later arrested many Marathi residents, who expressed displeasure as the police did not take action against Kannada chauvinists.
 Maharashtra home minister R.R.Patil warned that torture against Marathi speakers would result in an equivalent response by them.